AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Initialization of Super View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The super view object can also be initialied in the initialization list, for example:
+The super view object can also be initialized in the initialization list, for example:

 .. code-block:: ada